jarzynskila/hashicorp-assignment/assignment.md

 ### Overview

-The following table describes each command.
+The following table briefly describes each command.

 <table>
 	<tr>